Developing your Research Topic

 In your coursework you are expected to use high quality, scholarly sources of information.
 The following tutorial will help you understand what scholarly sources are.

 Tips for Effective Search Strategies

 Searching works best when you have a research question in mind.
 You should be able to identify key concepts related to your research.
 These concepts form the basis for your search terms.

 Know your topic.
 Exploring general sources (a chapter in your textbook, an encyclopedia article or other background reading) is a good way to start.
 The better you understand a topic, the easier it is to evaluate sources.

 What is your purpose?
 Since you are developing a professional development program you need to select research that supports your program.
 You also need to identify materials to be used by classroom teachers, as well as online resources.
 You must also develop a convincing presentation.

 Start early.
 Until you have done some searching and reading, you might not recognize if your topic is too broad or narrow.

 Search terms: Look at the descriptors or subject terms to identify appropriate and alternate search terms.
 Be aware that different databases may use different search terms.
 You may need to adjust your search terms as you move from one database to another.

 Don't wait until the last minute.
 Good resources may not be available locally.
 Allow yourself time for an interlibrary loan.

 Select resources appropriate for your topic.
-Your professor will insist that you use only peer-reviewed journals.
+Your professor will require that you use only scholarly, peer-reviewed resources.